Amiga Technical Resource

 Remove the CPU board, all expansions and drives.
 Set both clock source jumpers to "INT".
 Make sure the A3000 powers up into the "insert disk" pre-boot screen.

-Q: The CPU board runs OK, but it's SCSI controller doesn't seem to work, or it works very slowly.
+Q: The CPU board runs OK, but its SCSI controller doesn't seem to work, or it works very slowly.

 A: Did you properly check your job after the modification?
 Check it again.